Monte Carlo simulations of relativistic shock breakout from a stellar wind: Comparison with The Analytical Model

 Another notable discrepancy between the simulation and the analytical model regarding shock width lies in its dependence on the shock Lorentz factor.
 As mentioned above, the analytical model predicts a scaling of $\Delta \tilde{\tau} \propto \Gamma_u$ for $f_{esc} \gg \Gamma_u^{-2}$.
 Qualitatively, the tendency for larger $\Gamma_u$ to result in a wider shock can be understood as a consequence of the Klein-Nishina suppression of the cross section, which becomes more significant for faster shocks.
 Indeed, for infinite shocks, a clear trend of increasing shock width with Lorentz factor, $\Delta \tilde{\tau} \propto \Gamma_u^3$, is found both in simulations (ILN20a) and in the analytical study (GNL18).
 While this scaling breaks down in the mildly relativistic regime, the simulations (ILN20a) still indicate a positive correlation between $\Delta \tilde{\tau}$ and $\Gamma_u$, at least down to $\Gamma_u = 2$.
-In contrast, although the analytical model also predicts a positive dependence of shock width on Lorentz factor for finite shocks---specifically, $\Delta \tilde{\tau} \propto \Gamma_u$ when $f_{esc} \gg \Gamma_u^{-2}$---our current simulations of finite shocks ($f_{esc} > 0$) exhibit the opposite trend: the shock width decreases with increasing $\Gamma_u$.\footnote{Since the analytical model reproduces the numerical results quite well at $\Gamma_u = 2$, a positive dependence of shock width on Lorentz factor ($\Delta \tilde{\tau} \propto \Gamma_u$) may still be valid in this mildly relativistic regime.
-However, the transition point at which the scaling changes from positive to inverse remains unclear, owing to the absence of simulations in the intermediate range between $\Gamma_u = 2$ and $6$.} For example, at $f_{esc} \simeq 0.4$, the shock width is found to be approximately $\Delta \tilde{\tau} \sim 7 \times 10^{-3}$, $1 \times 10^{-3}$, and $3 \times 10^{-4}$ for $\Gamma_u = 2$, $6$, and $10$, respectively, indicating an inverse correlation with the Lorentz factor.
+In contrast, although the analytical model also predicts a positive dependence of shock width on Lorentz factor for finite shocks---specifically, $\Delta \tilde{\tau} \propto \Gamma_u$ when $f_{esc} \gg \Gamma_u^{-2}$---our current simulations of finite shocks ($f_{esc} > 0$) exhibit the opposite trend: the shock width decreases with increasing $\Gamma_u$.\footnote{ Since the analytical model reproduces the numerical results well at $\Gamma_u=2$, a positive dependence of the shock width on Lorentz factor ($\Delta\tilde{\tau}\propto\Gamma_u$) may still hold within a quite narrow Lorentz-factor range around $\Gamma_u\simeq2$ (for $\Gamma_u<3.5$). } For example, for the simulations with highest $f_{esc} (= 0.35 - 49)$, the shock width is found to be approximately $\Delta \tilde{\tau} \sim 6.7 \times 10^{-3}$, $1.8\times 10^{-3}$, $7.6 \times 10^{-4}$, $3.2 \times 10^{-4}$, and $1.6 \times 10^{-4}$ for $\Gamma_u = 2$, $3.5$, $6$, $10$, and $15$ respectively, indicating an inverse correlation with the Lorentz factor.
 Thus, an important implication of our simulation results is that higher Lorentz factor shocks propagating in a wind-like environment tend to break out at larger radii (i.e., at smaller optical depths), contrary to previous expectation by GNL18 which finds opposite trend.
 We will revisit this point in more detail in Section~\ref{sec:SHbreakoutModel}.
 This discrepancy can again be understood as a consequence of the breakdown of the analytical model discussed above.
 Since higher Lorentz factors lead to the emergence of more prominent subshock-generated high-energy photons, deceleration via $\gamma - \gamma$ attenuation between counterstreaming photons becomes more efficient, resulting in faster deceleration.